3DXTech/GearboxSlicer/patch-notes.md

 ### Fixed
 - Tool change count script should no longer cause the percentage to stop super early #26
 - Got a new GUID for custom support so it doesn't overlap with GF-PEI
+- Default Raft Middle Thickness was above the maximum value warning

 ### Changed
+- How Acceleration and Jerk is applied to profiles in order to remove short pauses in the G-Code
+- LTS1 to 300C Print Temp

 ### Added
 - Download percentage display while download the Cura installer
+- End Extruder G-Code to move the nozzle off of the part before initiating the Tool Change

 ### New Materials
 - ASA